h1z3y3/h1z3y3.github.io/content/posts/go-html-template-script-unescape.md

 tags: [Golang]
 ---

-While using values in a html template, my colleague faced a problem that the values in `<script>` tags are all escaped.
+While using values in a html template, my colleague faced a problem that the values in `<script>` tags were all escaped.
 So the template developer can not use the values in javascript.
 It just looks like this:

 ```